drfear-zz/journeys/README.md

 ### Secondary subselection
 Another way to restrict showing journeys only if they go via both A and B is to use a "secondary selection".
 First click on the
 Menu button for this, then make the secondary selection on the map.
-This selection will be highlighted in green (whereas the primary selection is highligheted in red).
+This selection will be highlighted in green (whereas the primary selection is highlighted in red).
 You can make a third (or more) secondary selection if you enable the radio button "make a further secondary selection".
 There is no theoretical limit.
 When there is more than one secondary selection, journeys must go through all of them to remain visible.